HISTORY © www.rt66pix.com

 Nothing about wandering through a desert wilderness, searching for a pass through mountains, or hacking their way through canyons.
 The "Hastings Cutoff" looked good on paper...and that was enough for the huckster-turned-author.

 Lansford Hastings had not traveled any portion of his wretched straight-line route when he recommended it!
 He added a full month of incredible UT and NV desert suffering to an already-difficult journey.
 His route took longer and was much harder, dooming the Donner Party to starvation and cannibalism.
-(Word of the tragedy spread and the cutoff was abandoned.)
+(Word of the tragedy spread and wagons abandoned the cutoff.)

 The crux of the problem was this: nobody really knew what was ahead.
-Misinformation added bad options and uncertainty.
+Misinformation added bad options and uncertainty, making good decisions less likely.
 The Carson Route might be an improvement, but it might also be a Lassen Trail or (worse) a Hastings Cutoff.
 Make the wrong choice based on the faulty knowledge or bad intentions of others, and your family might die.

 CA became a state in 1850, but six-years later 24% of its adult population signed a petition practically begging Congress for a decent overland road.